 Dog Friendly Areas

-Dogs are required to be leashed at all times within the municipality unless they are being exercised at the Narrows Beach (formerly known as Dog Beach), where they may be off lead but must be under effective voice control.
+Dogs are required to be leashed at all times within the Borough of Queenscliffe unless they are being exercised at the Narrows Beach (formerly known as Dog Beach), where they may be off-lead but must be under effective voice control.

 The Narrows Beach is accessed from the car park near the pedestrian lights on Bellarine Highway, opposite Roddick Grove.
 The off-lead area begins at the end of the boardwalk and extends east, finishing at the end of Fraser Street.
 Please ensure that your dog is on a lead before you enter the area and when leaving.
 This dog beach is available all year.